muji786/joomla-shibboleth-server-authentication/administrator/modules/mod_login_server/_readme.txt

         click on Login Web Server Authentication

         activate the module
-        enter the title you want to have displayed on the login page enter the web server field name used to identify the logged in user add additional parameters as you see fit
+        set its position to Login so it doesn't show on other pages. enter the title you want to have displayed on the login page enter the web server field name used to identify the logged in user add additional parameters as you see fit